 The adventures of wannabe space legend Peter Quill (Chris Pratt) and his gang continue in Guardians of the Galaxy, Vol. 2, and much remains the same.
 Once again, the soundtrack is an eclectic mix of classic chestnuts and cult favorites.
 Once again, our heroes bicker their way back and forth across the universe when they’re not saving it in their usual messy fashion.
 Once more, a bushel of cutesy pop culture references is thrown our way, everything from Knight Rider (not to worry, David Hasselhoff shows up) to an appearance by Sylvester Stallone, and even a completely left-field reference to Mary Poppins.
 This time though, the vibe is anything but easy.
 We would would do well to heed the well-worn wisdom of Spinal Tap‘s David St. Hubbins and Nigel Tufnel: the line between clever and stupid is indeed a treacherous one, and Guardians 2 crosses it repeatedly.
 In this current age of comic book movie sequels, you can also tack on an amendment: There’s a fine line between fresh and rote.

 Those slivers of story alone should be enough to power the movie — after all, the first movie had even less to work with.
 One must take the disease of sequel-itis into account, however, and Guardians 2 is both frenetic and bloated, clocking in at well over two hours.
 The strain is evident from the moment ELO’s “Mr. Blue Sky” saunters onto the soundtrack for the opening titles.
-Quill and his associates Gamora (Zoe Saldana), Drax (Dave Bautista) and Rocket (voiced by Bradley Cooper) are in the midst of a noisy battle with a giant tentacle monster, but the camera (and our attention) are directed to cute lil’ Baby Groot (once again voiced by Vin Diesel) as he jimmies and shakes his little booty, oblivious to the mini-apocalypse erupting around him.
-In terms of level of difficulty, the sequence is a step up from Quill’s “Come and Get Your Love” dance moves from the title sequence of the previous Guardians film, and about half as charming.
+Quill and his associates Gamora, Drax (Dave Bautista) and Rocket (voiced by Bradley Cooper) are in the midst of a noisy battle with a giant tentacle monster, but the camera (and our attention) are directed to cute lil’ Baby Groot (once again voiced by Vin Diesel) as he jimmies and shakes his little booty, oblivious to the mini-apocalypse erupting around him.
+The sequence is a level of difficulty higher than Quill’s “Come and Get Your Love” dance moves from the title sequence of the previous Guardians film, and about half as charming.
 The rest of the movie operates at a similar deficit.
-The best moments turn out to be reheated leftovers of what was good in the previous film, whether it’s Quill romancing Gamora with the help of a soul ditty (Sam Cooke this time), or ’70s rock underscoring a slow-mo shot of the gang striding into battle (Fleetwood Mac’s “The Chain” is this film’s lynchpin, although Gunn excises the song’s climactic drum-and-bass breakdown, a soundtrack offense deserving of forty lashes).
+The best moments turn out to be reheated leftovers of what was good in the previous film, whether it’s Quill romancing Gamora with the help of a soul ditty (Sam Cooke this time), or ’70s rock underscoring a slow-mo shot of the gang striding into battle (Fleetwood Mac’s “The Chain” is this film’s linchpin, although Gunn excises the song’s climactic drum-and-bass breakdown, a soundtrack offense deserving of forty lashes).
 As usual, insults, puns, non-sequiturs, and low humor proliferate, only this time the dialogue thuds along hard and fast, never relaxing into the loose rhythms of the first film — get used to punch lines like “I have famously huge turds!”
 It’s all very expected, and over-emphatic, and ultimately a bit tiresome.
 Even the musical cuts sound exhausted, as if the mix engineers were running low on Red Bull.

 Rocket Raccoon: Are we really saving the galaxy, again?